 Conclusion

-The restaurant industry is tough, especially for aspiring entrepreneurs.
-For full-service restaurants, the average profit margin is between 3-5%, the lowest of any restaurant type.
-This is low compared to many other industries, but not all type of restaurant is the same.
+The restaurant industry remains challenging, particularly for new entrepreneurs.
+For full-service restaurants, the average profit margin is between 3-5%, which is notably low compared to many other sectors.
+However, not all restaurant types are created equal.